 You can help reduce the pain in the ball of the feet by trying the following:

-- Stretching your Achilles tendon to strengthen the foot muscles and decrease the pressure on your forefeet.
+- Stretching your Achilles tendon (if this is a problem for you) to strengthen the foot muscles and decrease the pressure on your forefeet.

 - Wearing metatarsal supports, arch supports and shock-absorbing shoe insoles and inserts.